-If there’s one thing 19-year-old Morgan Hipworth knows best, it’s doughnuts.
+If there’s one thing 22-year-old Morgan Hipworth knows best, it’s doughnuts.
 Since creating his show-stopping Bistro Morgan bakehouse, Hipworth’s brioche doughnuts have taken over Melbourne’s culinary scene for their signature flavours and tasty uncanniness.
-If you love Kit Kat Gold (and who the f*ck doesn’t?) then we know you’ll love the ‘Pot Of Gold’: a fresh brioche bun, Kit Kat gold custard filling, couverture gold chocolate and gold Kit Kat pieces.
+Better yet, they’ve just opened a second location in Fitzroy.
+So, if you love Kit Kat Gold (and who the f*ck doesn’t?) then we know you’ll love the ‘Pot Of Gold’: a fresh brioche bun, Kit Kat gold custard filling, couverture gold chocolate and gold Kit Kat pieces.
 Hell, Kit Kat Gold may have genuinely met its delicious match.

 Known for: Pot Of Gold Doughnut

 Address: 190 High St, Windsor VIC 3181 & 400 Brunswick Street, Fitzroy

 Trading Hours: Mon-Thurs 8am-4pm Fri-Sat 8am-8pm Sun 8am-4pm

 10. Candied Bakery